John Stuart Edwards, a.k.a. Johnny, is an American writer

 After blowing the whistle and being retaliated against by the NLRB, Johnny Edwards left the U.S. federal government during June 2017 to write and spend more time with his beautiful and talented wife Cathy who is an artist.

 Johnny believes the federal government needs more people with integrity who will put the country before their own self interest.
-Johnny has been successful at cutting information technology maintenance costs from budgets, reforming technology organizations to operate more efficiently, and he has justified many new investments at a lower cost to improve computer systems.
+Johnny has successfully cut information technology costs from federal budgets and reformed technology organizations to operate more efficiently.
+He has also been able to justify many new investments at a lower cost to improve computer systems in many government agencies.

 The key to technology reform in the federal government is fostering a workforce that does not fear retaliation for simply suggesting improvements.
 Federal technology spending is huge, passing $90 billion per year for the first time in 2017.
 That means the incentives for corrupt government officials to conceal waste, fraud and abuse and retaliate freely against Whistleblowers is so great in federal agencies today that it has totally infected the entire federal enterprise.